Lmandy239/EventTrackerProject/README.md

 # EventTrackerProject

-Simple CRUD (Create, Read, Update, Delete) REST API for tracking events.
+Simple CRUD REST API for tracking events.
 In this case books.
 Below are the references to the end points:

 | HTTP Verb | URI               | Request Body | Response Body | Status Codes |
 |-----------|-------------------|--------------|---------------|---------|